OOIDA sends letter to congressional leaders about per diem changes

 “As you consider additional modifications to the tax code during the 116th Congress, we encourage you to explore this matter in greater detail to ensure company drivers aren’t being negatively impacted by reforms that were designed to benefit blue collar Americans,” OOIDA’s letter states.
 “The per diem deduction was a popular tax provision among these drivers.”

-Collin Long, OOIDA’s director of government affairs, says the uncertainty surrounding the new tax code could benefit some drivers while harming others.
+Collin Long, OOIDA’s director of federal affairs, says the uncertainty surrounding the new tax code could benefit some drivers while harming others.